EXAMPLE: Off-Grid, Energy Efficient Montana Wind, Solar-Powered Home – High-Quality Materials and Construction

 There is a 48 Volt DC power system with twenty-four, 2-volt DC “Surrette Batteries” for storage of obtained power (Guest house has 100 amp service, main house has 200 amp service).
 “Surrette Batteries” are the Rolls Royce of Batteries for off grid applications and are good for at least twenty years with proper maintenance.

 Battery Maintenance entails keeping them dry and clean and topped with distilled water: check water level once a month in the summer and every two to three months during the winter.
 The Main House can be heated with the wood fireplace, with the hot water radiators, or with the presently unhooked radiant in-floor heat system as well.

-This Montana Green Energy System contains two VFX3648E Outback Invertors that convert DC voltage to AC power, one invertor for each 120 volts AC Power required: two invertors provide 240 volts AC.
+This Montana Green Energy System contains two VFX3648E Outback Inverters that convert DC voltage to AC power, one inverter for each 120 volts AC Power required: two inverters provide 240 volts AC.

 Recently, this Energy Efficient System was upgraded to four MX 60 panels to handle the energy input of the system, comprised of 28 solar panels connected into 4 combiner panels, before it reaches the MX 60 panel boxes.
 Each box has separate circuit breakers for protection and separation.

 The Whisper 500 DC wind turbine is connected directly through a separate control panel and then goes directly to the battery bank for direct charging since the output is 48 volts DC current.

 The wind turbine is self-regulating and can withstand up to 120 mph winds; maximum output is produced at 27 mph and, with the Side-Furling Angle-Governor will curl out of the wind during extreme wind velocities.

 In addition, there are two shutoff circuit breakers one inside, one outside, that will, if desired, stop the turbine rotation during severe wind conditions.
 There also is one heat sink that will absorb power if too much energy is produced and not needed.